 Airservices currently sponsors the Civil Aviation Historical Society, which runs the Airways Museum at Essendon Airport.
 For many years, Airservices has collected and preserved a range of equipment related to its business such as air traffic control consoles, radomes, fire trucks and navigation aids.
 This collection is managed and preserved in the Airways Museum and, while largely historical in content, it houses equipment that may help illustrate Commonwealth heritage values of Airservices places.

 To improve public access to Australia’s aviation history and contribute to its conservation, Airservices has joined with University of Canberra in a project called Connecting the Nation: Australia’s Aviation Heritage.
 This project will bring together dispersed sources of aviation history into a single, digital portal.

-Airservices Australia’s air traffic control tower at Bankstown Airport is of significance to Australia for demonstrating the principal characteristics of control towers of the post-World War II era (Commonwealth Heritage List criterion D).
-The Commonwealth Environment Minister included the control tower in the Commonwealth Heritage List on 24 November 2015.
+Airservices Australia’s air traffic control tower at Sydney Airport is of significance to Australia for embodying new architectural and technical achievement (Commonwealth Heritage List criterion F).
+The Commonwealth Environment Minister included the control tower in the Commonwealth Heritage List on 22 January 2016.

 In accordance with section 341S of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), Airservices is developing a management plan to protect and manage the site’s Commonwealth Heritage values.

-For further information please contact Paul Zissermann, Acting Team Leader, Noise and Environment on +61 2 6268 4090.
+For further information please contact Paul Zissermann, Airports and Environment Manager on 02 6268 4090.